 - Incremental innovations are the optimization and further development of existing products, services or processes.
 The purpose and benefits are optimization of customer benefit, cost reduction, repositioning, adaptation for introduction into new markets or adaptation to new circumstances such as new laws and standards.

-Radical innovations are therefore basic innovations and revolutions, incremental innovation are improvement, adaptation or follow-up innovations and thus evolutions.
+Accordingly, radical innovations are basic innovations and revolutions, while incremental innovations are improvements, adaptations or follow-up innovations and thus evolutions.